 In this mode, data is received via the serial interface and initially buffered.
 As soon as a specific condition is met, the RF telegram is generated with a preamble, checksum, and address information (optional).
+The condition of your choice can be determined by the user setting UART\PktMode.

-To initiate an RF transmission, several op otions are available, listed in table 8. -- --
+To initiate a RF transmission several options are available (see table 8).

-Start Condition Description Dependent Usersettings Timeout Transmission starts if no new character is detected within a configurable time period after receiving a character via UART.
+Start Condition Description: Dependent user settings Timeout Transmission starts if no new character is detected within a configurable time period after receiving a character via UART.
 The timeout is reset every time a new character is received.
 UART_Timeout UART_PktMode End-Of-Text- Character Transmission begins when the preconfigured character is transmitted via UART.
 UART_PktMode UART_ETXChar Fixed Packet Size Transmission starts when the preconfigured number of bytes is reached in the RX buffer of the UART.
-UART_PktSize UART_RTSLimit UART_PktMode /Data Request Pin The transmission starts as soon as a falling edge is detected on the /DATA_REQUEST pin.
+UART_PktSize UART_RTSLimit UART_PktMode /Data Request Pin The transmission starts as soon as a falling edge is detected on the /DATA_REQ pin.
 CfgFlags